L1A1 Self-Loading Rifle: Australia

 During the Vietnam War, the SLR was the standard weapon issued to Australian infantrymen.
 Most Australian soldiers preferred the larger calibre weapon over the American M16, because the SLR was substantially more reliable and its more powerful NATO 7.62 round could be trusted to kill an enemy soldier outright.
 The Australians' jungle warfare tactics used in Vietnam were refined by their experience in earlier jungle conflicts, e.g., the Malayan Emergency and the Konfrontasi campaign in Borneo, and were considered far more threatening by their Viet Cong opponents than those employed by U.S. forces.
 The Australians considered the strengths and limitations of the SLR and its heavy ammunition load to be better suited to actual combat.

 Another product of Australian participation in the conflict in South-East Asia was the field modification of L1A1 and L2A1 rifles by the Special Air Service Regiment for better handling.
 Nicknamed "the Bitch", these rifles were field modified, often from heavy barrel L2A1 automatic rifles, with their barrels cut off right in front of the gas blocks, and often with the L2A1 bipods removed to install XM148 40 mm grenade launchers mounted below the barrels.
 The XM148 40 mm grenade launchers were obtained from U.S. forces.
 For the L1A1, the lack of fully automatic fire resulted in the unofficial conversion of the L1A1 to full-auto capability by using lower receivers from the L2A1, which works by restricting trigger movement.

-Australia produced a shortened version of the L1A1 designated the L1A1-F1 for the Papua New Guinea Army, with less than 500 produced.
+Australia produced a shortened version of the L1A1 designated the L1A1-F1 for the Papua New Guinea Army, with fewer than 500 produced.
 The reduction in length was achieved by installing a shorter butt length and a shorter flash suppressor, reducing the length of the weapon by 2 1/4 inches.

 In 1970, a bullpup rifle known as the KAL1 general purpose infantry rifle was built at the Small Arms Factory Lithgow using parts from the L1A1 rifle, but it never entered service.

 Canada

 Canada adopted the FAL in 1954, the first country in the world to actually ante up and order enough rifles for meaningful troop trials.
 Up to this point, FN had been making these rifles in small test lots of ones and twos, each embodying changes and improvements over its predecessor.
-The Canadian order for 2,000 rifles "cast the FAL in concrete" for the first time, and at FN, from 1954 to 1958 the standard model of the FAL rifle was called the FAL 'Canada'...These excellent Canadian-built rifles were the standard arms of the Canadian military from first production in 1955 until 1984.
+The Canadian order for 2,000 rifles "cast the FAL in concrete" for the first time, and at FN, from 1954 to 1958 the standard model of the FAL rifle was called the FAL 'Canada' ...
+These excellent Canadian-built rifles were the standard arms of the Canadian military from first production in 1955 until 1984.